fdbesanto2/ngt-archive/README.md

 # NGEE Tropics Archive Service

 NGEE Tropics Archive Service is a Django application.
-The NGEE-Tropics archive service sits in the middle of the *NGEE Tropics data workflow*:q
+The NGEE-Tropics archive service sits in the middle of the *NGEE Tropics data workflow*

 * Place to upload datasets and metadata.
 * Datasets should consist of related data collections, not individual files (e.g. Sapflow collected at Manaus)